 Before exploring different operating systems, it’s essential to know that specs play a huge role in deciding the overall performance of your computer.
 You just can’t rely on the operating system to do the entire job by magic.

 Therefore, to ensure the best gaming experience, your device must comply with the following specs requirements:

 A six-core processor is ideal for playing modern games.
 You can also stick with a quad-core processor if you don’t want to spend lavishly on your new system.
-In either way, avoid buying a two-core processor as it doesn’t provide enough processing power for a lot of games.
+Either way, avoid buying a two-core processor as it doesn’t provide enough processing power for a lot of games.

 You’ll need 8 GB at the very least.
-12 GB are advisable, and most games will run pretty well on 16 GB RAM.
+12 GB is advisable, and most games will run pretty well on 16 GB RAM.

 Getting your hands on the right SSD can save you from a lot of loading problems.
 For running games, consider buying a system with a 500 GB drive.
 It will significantly speed up your gaming while fitting into your budget.

 The best advice we can give you is to avoid loading your gaming device with multiple graphics cards.
 You can choose any GPU based on the functionality you are looking for.
 Today, Nvidia and AMD GPUs are performing exceptionally well in the gaming market.
 Either one can make a good option.

 Also, bear in mind that if you’re after a machine targeted for gaming, a desktop computer is always a better choice compared to a laptop.

 Why Windows 10 is the best operating system for gaming